Why was a dedicated authority, separate from the government, established to manage the Canal?

-This organization evolved from the fact that the US managed the canal as a public utility for the better part of 85 years.
+This organization evolves from the fact that the US managed the canal as a public utility for the better part of 85 years.
 The Panamanian people wanted to make sure that the canal would operate outside the political sphere and therefore decided that it needed to be totally independent both financially and operationally, unlike the other government institutions.
-We resorted to a constitutional amendment, which took place in two different legislatures in 1993 and 1994.
+We resorted to a constitutional amendment, which took place in two different legislatures, 1993 and 1994.
 The success of the Panama Canal has had to do with this marked independence from government rooted in the constitution, but contingent that it would be operated safely, uninterruptedly, efficient, and that it must be profitable.
 Thus in addition to maintaining, conserving, and investing in the Canal's modernization and expansion, a definite goal of the Panama Canal Authority is to ensure the Canal's profitability for Panama, which is a different focus from that of the US, and one that has worked well for the last 16 years.

 The spillover effect has already been felt.
-The construction of a project of this magnitude requires many workers to mobilize to the project, both from different areas of Panama and abroad.
+The construction of a project of this magnitude requires that many workers mobilize to the project, both from different areas of Panama and abroad.
 That in itself has been a positive injection into the economy.
-At the peak of the construction some 14,000 workers were being employed on the many Panama Canal Expansion projects.
+At the peak of the construction some 14,000 workers were being employed on the many Panama Canal expansion projects.
 This significantly increased consumption in goods and services including housing in Panama.
-We have already spent about $5 billion on the project, much of which has been pumped into Panama's healthy economy.
-Moving forward, the expansion will not only allow our present customers to benefit from the economies of scales provided by the larger vessels that will soon be able to transit the canal, but it will also allow the canal to exploit opportunities for growth in another segment, such as new LNG vessel traffic from the US, which recently became a net exporter of gas.
+We have already spent about $5 billion in the project, much of which has been pumped into Panama's healthy economy.
+Moving forward, the expansion will not only allow our present customers to benefit from the economies of scales provided by the larger vessels that will soon be able to transit the Canal, but will also allow the Canal to exploit opportunities for growth in another segment, such as new LNG vessel traffic from the US, which recently became a net exporter of gas.
 That will become an important new product that we will use the canal, and which we anticipate will progressively reach three Post Panamax LNG vessel transits a day by 2020.

 What are your expectations for 2016?